howerj/httpc/readme.md

 Please include as much information as possible including, but not limited to: information on what platform you are compiling your code on (OS, 32/64-bit, ...), tracing information (for example, valgrind output), a minimal test case, thoughts, comments and general rants.
+Alternatively shout into a buck or pray to your gods.

 [linux]: https://www.linux.org/
 [windows]: https://www.microsoft.com/en-gb/windows